-Cleveland-Marshall College of Law has appointed Howard Katz as the school’s first Legal Educator-in-Residence.
+Cleveland-Marshall College of Law has appointed Howard E. Katz as the school’s first Legal Educator-in-Residence.
 Katz is a former visiting professor at C|M|LAW, serving from 1995-98 and again from 2005-06.

-“We pride ourselves for being a law school with expertise in teaching and curriculum innovation and excellence,” said C|M|LAW Dean Lee Fisher.
+“We pride ourselves on being a law school with expertise in teaching and curriculum innovation and excellence,” said C|M|LAW Dean Lee Fisher.
 “Having Professor Howard Katz as our first Legal Educator-in-Residence significantly enhances our national expertise and reputation.”

 As a Legal Educator-in-Residence, Katz will provide ongoing advice to Dean Fisher and other faculty and staff on best practices across a variety of areas, including admissions, academic support, bar passage, curriculum and teaching.
-The affiliation is also anticipated to promote C|M|LAW’s brand to a national audience as Katz is an accomplished speaker on teaching and curriculum innovation and excellence.

 “I grew up in Cleveland, my father was a graduate of this school and I've taught here before – so it is exciting to be back on many levels,” said Katz.
 “There are great challenges facing the legal system today, and I am looking forward to working with others at Cleveland-Marshall to help educate the next generation of excellent and ethical lawyers.”